 Lattes use espresso as their base, which is created by applying pressure to finely-ground coffee beans in combination with near-boiling water.
 This is achieved using an espresso machine.
 A latte is typically prepared by combining approximately 1/3 espresso, 2/3 steamed milk, and a small layer of microfoam on top.

 In the case of traditional coffee, there are various brewing methods, one of which is the pour-over method.
 With this process, you manually pour hot water over coffee grounds.
 This brewing technique allows you to control the strength of the coffee while also being easy to clean.
+Those who prioritize the quality of their brews often look to purchase a commercial espresso maker to achieve consistent results.

 Types of Beans